-Essential Safari Gear
+Essential Safari Gear for your holiday

 Access and Transfers – Scheduled daily flight services connect Lusaka, Livingstone and Mfuwe.
 Ntanda is able to book seats for domestic scheduled services or arrange private charter flights or road transfers.

 What to Pack – Binoculars, Camera (with spare batteries), Sunscreen, Insect repellent, Warm jacket for months of June and July (it is very cold early morning and at sunset), Neutral coloured clothing (not white), Comfortable light-weight walking shoes, Torch (with spare batteries), Raincoat for months of November to March, Hat or cap, US Dollars cash in most recent notes with big heads and smaller denominations (some Airport departure taxes are not included on charter flights, The Zambian Entrance Visa is $50 per person and it is payable on entry and gratuities.
 Laundry is done daily in most camps .
 Pack luggage in soft bags.
 The weight should not exceed 15kg per person for many flights.
 Pack a sarong which has a multitude of uses and a foldable bag with pockets.

 What to expect of a day on Safari – Sunrise: Hippo and Bird sounds, and a friendly morning knock on the door Breakfast: Light continental breakfast Morning Game Viewing: Walk or drive Midday Lunch: Buffet or picnic Early Afternoon: Rest, read, write , a swim or hide viewing depending on camp.
 Afternoon Tea: Tea/coffee with cakes or biscuits Afternoon Game Viewing: Evening game drive with sundowners and spotlight viewing after dark.
 Sundowners: Enjoy pre-dinner drinks and bar snacks Dinner: Three course meal beneath the stars.